ctxsh/strata-go/README.md

 ### Histogram

 A histogram samples observations and counts them in configurable buckets.
 Most often histograms are used to measure durations or sizes.
 Histograms expose multiple measurements during a scrape.
 These include bucket measurements in the format `<name>_bucket{le="<upper_bound>"}`, the total sum of observed values as `<name>_sum`, and the number of observered events in the format of `<name>_count`.
-Histograms buckets are configurable through the `Buckets` struct in `MetricsOpts` which allow overrides of the following attributes:
+Histograms buckets are configurable through `HistogramBuckets` in `MetricsOpts` which allow overrides of the following attributes:

 * `Buckets`: The time buckets into which observations are counted.
 Values must be sorted in increasing order and .
 The `+inf` bucket is automatically added to catch values .